norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 We can now wire up the domain and make sure the initial deploy is working!

 13. #### Set up CNAME Record
-Head over to the load balancer we created
+Head over to the load balancer we created - you can find it by navigating to the ECS Service homepage and clicking on the listener, then from there the load balancer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MTA0OTU2MywxMjk0NTU2NzksNTM0OT
+eyJoaXN0b3J5IjpbMTY2NTE2ODc0MSwtNjUxMDQ5NTYzLDEyOT
-M5NTc3LC0xNzQ0Njg1ODk1LDgxOTA1MTgwOSwxNjA1MTM1MzAz
+Q1NTY3OSw1MzQ5Mzk1NzcsLTE3NDQ2ODU4OTUsODE5MDUxODA5
-LDIzODIzNjIyMSw0MTY4ODI5MTEsLTg2OTc4NDYzLDEyOTQ1ND
+LDE2MDUxMzUzMDMsMjM4MjM2MjIxLDQxNjg4MjkxMSwtODY5Nz
-EyLC0xMDAyNjg1MjQxLC0yNjAxNTIyOTAsLTE2NDM2MjYyNTUs
+g0NjMsMTI5NDU0MTIsLTEwMDI2ODUyNDEsLTI2MDE1MjI5MCwt
-MTI5MzI2NjEzMywtMTgxOTUwNDkzNSwtNDYwNDM5OTcxLC0zMD
+MTY0MzYyNjI1NSwxMjkzMjY2MTMzLC0xODE5NTA0OTM1LC00Nj
-g2Mjk4MjgsLTE2Mjc1ODE2Niw2MTU4ODk2NzAsLTM2NTM4NTgy
+A0Mzk5NzEsLTMwODYyOTgyOCwtMTYyNzU4MTY2LDYxNTg4OTY3
-N119
+MF19
 -->